PTAB

 6. Arguments Regarding Discretionary Denial

-• Fintiv Factors: Petitioner asserted that the Fintiv factors favor institution, stating its intent to file a motion to stay the co-pending district court litigation.
-It noted the early stage of the litigation, with a trial date not yet set, and stipulated that it would not pursue in district court any invalidity grounds raised or that reasonably could have been raised in the IPR.
+- Fintiv Factors: Petitioner argued the factors favored institution because the co-pending district court case was at an early stage with no trial date set, Petitioner intended to file a motion to stay, and Petitioner stipulated it would not pursue in district court any grounds raised or that reasonably could have been raised in the inter partes review (IPR).

 7. Relief Requested